barto-official/python-project-template/CONTRIBUTING.md

 ## Documentation

 Documentation is managed mainly by [Material MkDocs](https://squidfunk.github.io/mkdocs-material/).
 All settings can be found in `mkdocs.yml`.
 The documentation source files are located in the `docs/` folder.
 The documentation consists of three main pillars:
 * `README.md` as a entry gate.
 * `docs/` for markdown in-depth guides (architecture and general guides)
 * Docstrings following [**Google Style Convention**](https://google.github.io/styleguide/pyguide.html).

 Public Reference and Markdowns are built using MkDocs and mkdocstrings and published to [INSERT LOCATION, E.G., `https://your-project-docs.com`].
 Linting and pre-commit hooks include checks for markdown files and docstrings.

 **Expectations**
-* Update `README.md` if user-facing behavior changes.
 * Docstrings are mandatory for all public APIs (classes, methods, functions, modules).
-* Add or update docs for every new or updated features, configuration, or APIs.
 * Provide examples (minimal and runnable) when applicable.
+* Add module to the `/docs/reference/{MY-PACKAGE}` folder for every public module/package.
+* Update `README.md` if user-facing behavior changes.
+* Add or update markdown documents in `/docs` for every new or updated features, configuration, or APIs.

 ---